bborbe/skeleton/README.md

 ## Testing

 Uses Ginkgo BDD framework with Gomega matchers.
 Run tests with `make test` or `ginkgo run ./...`.

+Example tests are included to demonstrate testing patterns - copy and adapt these when building your service.

+## Usage as Template

+1. Copy this repository as a starting point for your new service
+2. Update service name throughout (replace "skeleton")
+3. Modify handlers and add your business logic
+4. Update configuration in `example.env` and K8s manifests
+5. Implement your specific Kafka consumers/producers and database schema